 Don’t miss our ultimate guide to healthy grocery shopping.

 Invest in a home blood pressure kit

 The American Heart Association recommends home blood pressure monitoring for everyone with high blood pressure.
 This helps doctors determine whether treatments are working.
 (This is not a substitute for regular visits to your doctor, however.)
 Ask your health-care provider for a brand recommendation, and bring it to the office so your doctor can observe you using it and be sure you’re doing it correctly.
-Here are other things doctors might not tell you about healthy blood pressure.

 Consuming four tablespoons of flaxseed can lower systolic blood pressure (the top number) in postmenopausal women who have a history of heart disease, a small study in the Journal of Nutrition found.
 The seeds are rich in omega-3 fatty acids, which probably explains the effect.
 Try two tablespoons in your oatmeal or yogurt at breakfast, then sprinkle 2 tablespoons over soup or salad later in the day for a tasty crunch.

 Find out the heart attack symptoms that are most frequently misdiagnosed.

 A wide body of research, including a Chinese study of more than 4,500 adults published in the Journal of Nutrition, Health, and Aging, shows that tea contributes to decreased blood pressure.
 For every cup of tea you drink a day, systolic blood pressure could reduce by two points and diastolic pressure by one point, according to an Australian study.
 More than four cups, though, and the same benefits won’t show.